 There are many, many success stories of people who have made good money through timely, market-oriented developments that were snapped up by buyers.
 But sadly, there are an equal number of stories of people who failed.
 Whose developments simply didn’t sell or did sell but for a price that didn’t convert to a profit.

 What’s the difference between the successful and the unsuccessful property developments?
 The unsuccessful ones ignore these five basic rules.
 Learn from their mistakes to give your development the best possible chance of success.

-1) They pedal against the cycle
+1) They pedal against the property cycle